Madeleine Carroll

-Edith Madeleine Carroll (26 February 1906 – 2 October 1987) was an English actress, popular both in Britain and America in the 1930s and 1940s.
+Edith Madeleine Carroll (26 February 1906 – 2 October 1987) was an English actress, popular both in Britain and in America in the 1930s and 1940s.
 At the peak of her success in 1938, she was the world's highest-paid actress.

-Carroll is remembered for her role in Alfred Hitchcock's The 39 Steps (1935).
+Carroll is best known for starring in Alfred Hitchcock's The 39 Steps (1935) where she originated the "ice cold blonde" role in Hitchcock films.
+The director stated, "how very well Madeleine fitted into the part.
+I had heard a lot about her as a tall, cold, blonde beauty.
+After meeting her, I made up my mind to present her to the public as her natural self".
+She played another Hitchcock blonde in Secret Agent (1936).
 She is also noted for largely abandoning her acting career after the death of her sister Marguerite in the London Blitz to devote herself to helping wounded servicemen and children displaced or maimed by the war.
 She was awarded both the Legion d'Honneur and the Medal of Freedom for her work with the Red Cross.

 Early life

-Carroll was born at 32 Herbert Street (now number 44) in West Bromwich, Staffordshire, daughter of John Carroll, an Irish professor of languages from County Limerick, and Helene, his French wife.
+Carroll was born at 32 Herbert Street (now number 44) in West Bromwich, Staffordshire, daughter of John O'Carroll, an Irish professor of languages from County Limerick, and Helene, his French wife.
 She graduated from the University of Birmingham, with a B.A. degree in languages.
 While at university she appeared in some productions for the Birmingham University Dramatic Society.
 She was a French mistress at a girls' school in Hove for a year.